 Below is the table, which reflects the difference between returns of the direct plans and regular plans of a few equity-oriented schemes of different mutual fund companies.
 This data is taken from Value Research on August 9, 2014:

-Direct vs Regular Plans of Mutual Funds: Difference in one year returns:
+Direct vs Regular Plans of Mutual Funds: Differences in one year returns:

 The data clearly shows that the direct plans of almost all mutual funds schemes give higher return than regular plans of same schemes.
 The difference for most of the schemes is about 1.00% to 1.50%.
 However, for some schemes like Reliance Quant Plus Fund, it is surprising 2.51%!